Before you choose the services of a Nutritional Therapist, please read the following information FULLY and CAREFULLY.

 Scheduling and Fees

 We understand that our clients have busy schedules and we take pride in not keeping you waiting and not keeping you longer than planned.
 Your Initial Consultation will be 60 minutes and include a discussion of this disclaimer/ agreement, a 3 day food journal, initial interview and an online nutritional assessment questionnaire.
 Your next appointment will be 60 minutes and we will do your Functional Evaluation.
-After that we have a 30 minute consultation to discuss the results of these two appointments and to go through your individualised protocol.
 Please be on time.
 Payment is due at time of appointment.
 EFTPOS facilities are available.
 If you need to cancel or reschedule your appointment please do so 24hrs in advance otherwise you will have to pay the full amount of your appointment.
 Nutritional Therapy is not covered by insurance and all costs are the sole responsibility of the client.

 A Nutritional Therapy Practitioner is an unregistered health practitioner.
 Unregistered Health Practitioners include all health practitioners who are not required to be registered under the National Law.
 All Health Workers in New Zealand, including unregistered health practitioners, have to follow the rules established under the National Code of Conduct for Health Care Workers (New Zealand).
 A Nutritional Therapy Practitioner is trained by the Nutritional Therapy Association Inc.® which provides a certificate of completion to students who have successfully met all course requirements, including a written and practical exam.
 A Nutritional Therapist must be a member of a professional body, participate in continuing education programs and have professional insurance.